Labor Relations

 (3) Because of a health condition of a family member that requires treatment or supervision, or that requires the presence of the employee to make arrangements for extended care.

-(4) Sick leave may also be used to provide emergency child care or because of condolence or bereavement.
+(4) Sick time off may also be used to provide emergency child care or because of condolence or bereavement.

 (5) For personal medical, dental, or optical appointments or for family members’ appointments when the presence of the employee is required, if arranged in advance with the Employer.

 c.
-Use of Vacation Leave or Compensatory Time Off for Sick Leave Purposes.
-An employee who has used all accrued sick leave may be allowed to use accrued vacation leave and/or compensatory time off for sick leave purposes when approved in advance or authorized by the employee’s departmental supervisor.
-All available compensatory time must be used prior to accrued vacation leave, unless this will result in the loss of vacation time.
+Use of Vacation Time Off or Compensatory Time Off for Sick Time Off Purposes.
+An employee who has used all accrued sick time off may be allowed to use accrued vacation time off, shore leave, and/or compensatory time off for sick leave purposes when approved in advance or authorized by the employee’s departmental supervisor.
+All available compensatory time and shore leave must be used prior to accrued vacation time off, unless this will result in the loss of vacation time.

 d.
-Restoration of Vacation Leave.
-In the event of an incapacitating illness or injury during vacation leave, the employee’s supervisor may authorize the use of sick leave and the equivalent restoration of any vacation leave otherwise charged.
+Restoration of Vacation Time Off.
+In the event of an incapacitating illness or injury during vacation time off, the employee’s supervisor may authorize the use of sick time off and the equivalent restoration of any vacation time off otherwise charged.
 Such requests shall be in writing, and a medical certificate may be requested.

 e.
-No Abuse of Sick Leave.
-Both parties agree that neither the abuse nor the arbitrary denial of sick leave will be condoned.
-The Employer and the Union agree to work cooperatively toward the resolution of mutually identified problems regarding the use of sick leave.
+No Abuse of Sick Time Off.
+Both parties agree that neither the abuse nor the arbitrary denial of sick time off will be condoned.
+The Employer and the Union agree to work cooperatively toward the resolution of mutually identified problems regarding the use of sick time off.

 f.
-Sick Leave Verification.
-The Employer will not require verification for absences of 3 consecutive work days or fewer.
-Such verification or proof may be given to the supervisor/manager of Human Resources according to departmental policy.
-The Employer will not make unreasonable requests for sick leave verification.
+Sick Time Off Verification.
+The Employer will not require verification for absences of less than three (3) consecutive work days.
+Such verification or proof may be given to the manager according to departmental policy.
+The Employer will not make unreasonable requests for sick time off verification.

 Section 2.
 For purposes of clarification and uniformity, the following definition of family shall apply: